Virus Deaths Top 400,000 As Latin America Infections Rise - UrduPoint

 The kingdom has seen infections spike as it eases lockdown measures, with the number of daily cases exceeding 3,000 for the second day in a row on Sunday.

-- Europe restarting - In Europe, countries are slowly working working towards a post-pandemic normal, also seeking to revive key tourist sectors in time for the summer and return to business.
+- Europe restarting - In Europe, countries are slowly working working towards a post-pandemic normal, and trying to revive key tourist sectors in time for the summer and return to business.

 The UK government said Sunday it would reopen places of worship for individual prayer on June 15 as it looks to speed up easing measures and save jobs.